Robin Earl: Professional career

-Robin Earl was selected in the third round of the 1977 NFL Draft by the Chicago Bears.
+Robin Earl was selected in the third round of the 1977 NFL draft by the Chicago Bears.
 He played fullback, blocking for Walter Payton for three years before being switched once again to tight end, then finished his nine-year career with the Birmingham Stallions of the USFL.

 After football, Earl licensed in the state of Illinois (1986) as an Insurance Broker specializing in employee benefits.
 In 2009, Earl licensed with the Illinois Commerce Commission to sell energy and founded 'Save On Energy 81'.
 His company currently sells electricity to hundreds of Illinois residences and businesses.
 In 2014 Earl moved back to the Seattle area and joined the 'Assurance Group' specializing in Medicare sales.
-In November 2021 Earl who is now semi-retired, moved to the Southern Tucson, Az. area where he still maintains his Insurance & Energy Broker's License.
+In November 2021, Earl, who is now semi-retired, moved to the Southern Tucson, Az. area where he still maintains his Insurance & Energy Broker's License.

 Currently

+Robin and his wife Jill Everhart Earl were married on November 11, 2021.
+Both are strong Conservative Christians.
+Robin has seven children: Ryan, Regan, Roth, Robin, Kristin, Preston and Kevin.
+8 Grand Kids and one Great Grandson.
+Jill has three adult daughters: Ginger, Jasmine and Julie.

-Robin has seven children and 8 grandkids.
-Ryan, Regan, Roth, Robin, Kristin, Preston & Kevin.
-Resides in a retirement community (Quail Creek) in Green Valley, Arizona.
+They reside at a retirement community (Quail Creek) south of Tucson in Green Valley, Arizona.